hojoung97/Cpp-Project-Interpreter/README.md

 ### How to Run
 ./interpreter *input binary file name (.smp)*
-- Input: A binary file (usually with .smp file extension) containing the byte code instructions
+- Input: a binary file (usually with .smp file extension) containing the byte code instructions
-- Output: Currently, output is set to be printed to standard out
+- Output: currently, output is set to be printed to standard out

 ### Instructions Supported
 There are too many so I will try to update them later... (coming soon)